-The subjunctive (el subjuntivo ) is one of the three moods in Spanish, the other two being the indicative and the imperative.
-The subjunctive is used to express desires, doubts, the unknown, the abstract, and emotions.
+The subjunctive (el subjuntivo) is one of the three moods in Spanish, the other two being the indicative and the imperative.
+The subjunctive is used to express desires, doubts, wishes, conjectures, emotions, and possibilities.
 The subjunctive mood includes many of the same verb tenses as the indicative mood, including the perfect, the past, and the future, which is rarely used in modern Spanish, but good to know for literature.

 Articles on the Different Subjunctive Tenses

 Elements of the Subjunctive

 There are often three main parts to a subjunctive sentence:

 3. Two Verbs: One WEIRDO and One Subjunctive

 Wishing, wanting, demanding, desiring, expecting, ordering, and preferring all fall into the category of wishes.
 Learn more about wishes and desires here.

 Expressing Emotions with the Subjunctive

 Being annoyed, angry, happy, regretful, sad, scared, or surprised all fall into this category.
 Learn more about expressing emotions here.

 Impersonal expressions work a lot like emotions in that they express someone’s opinion or value judgment.
 They focus on the subjectivity of the statement and not on the actual truth or reality of the situation.
 Learn more about impersonal expressions here.